-Due to the development of COVID-19, all future BDIAP bursaries have been suspended until further notice.
+Due to the development of COVID-19, some BDIAP bursaries are still suspended until further notice.
 If you have any queries please contact the administrative team.

 These Fellowships are for BDIAP members and are intended to assist study in other laboratories, in the UK or overseas.
 The aim is that the recipient of a Fellowship should learn about specialist pathological techniques that are not available at their own institution and which have a major educational component.